 The Fiji Women's Crisis Centre says the interim regime's decision to liberalise access to alcohol is a bad move for the country.

-Nightclubs will be able to stay open as late as 5am while taverns can trade up to 1am.
+Nightclubs will be able to stay open as late as five a.m. while taverns can trade up to 1 in the morning.

-The Crisis Centre's spokesperson Shamima Ali says the country is already riven with alcohol-related social problems.
+The Crisis Centre's spokesperson Shamima Ali says the Government has acted in a draconian manner in implementing a law change that cannot be good for a country already riven with alcohol related social problems.